 Colmar

-I can not mention Alsace without including Colmar— it is consistently rated as one of the top European destinations for culture and history.
-Since the period of the Holy Roman Empire, Colmar has been the center of the wine trade in Alsace.
+Colmar is consistently rated one of the top European destinations for culture and history.
+Since the period of the Holy Roman Empire, it is the center of the wine trade in Alsace.

-My time there was limited, so I took a guided tour.
+I had limited time in Colmar, so I took a guided tour.
 The tour was good for learning some key historical dates and names important to Colmar–in fact–it was a lot more than I could absorb in such a short time.

 On a pretty day walking around Colmar is a real pleasure and the traffic-free historic center makes it that much better.
-I was enchanted by Colmar and look forward to going back to explore the museums and Michelin-star restaurants.
+Colmar is enchanting.
+I look forward to going back to explore the museums and Michelin-star restaurants.

 Even though my time was short I have a few key takeaways from my tour.
 Here’s the link for the tourism office in Colmar.